saliWd/distance/ProjectNotes.md

 1. debugger connection with J-link edu ok

 # TODO
-1. understand the board adaption.
-It should go like this: use the 10056 examples (as it is the same chip), change the board definition (in emProject file, replace the 10056 with a 10059).
+1. find a name for the whole project: SwimMeter or WellenLänge.
+The Ä is bad in Wellenlänge...
+1. create the /SwimMeter page. (and swimmeter, swim-meter etc)
 1. search for a RSSI logging app. again.
 1. check the app side.
 E.g. https://github.com/alt236/Bluetooth-LE-Library---Android as a starting point.
    * Need to get the whole app building environment again
    * Simulator etc
 1. visio drawing, documentation
-1. think about iBeacon instead of ble advertising?
-Or eddystone?
-Check what's supported by nRF
-   * there is the ble_peripheral\ble_app_eddystone on SDK16
-   * could be adapted to ibeacon: ble_peripheral\ble_app_beacon
-   * ¿nRF beacon app: does not find my beacon?
+1. ¿nRF beacon app: does not find my beacon?
 1. prep pool trial: waterproof setup
    * as a first trial, could just pack everything into my swimming bag
 1. trial in pool, acquire some rssi data